 I’ve come a long way, but I still seek ways to make our homeschooling, home life, and work function as efficiently as possible.
-I’ve noticed that there isn’t an organizing calendar tailored to families who homeschool, and that’s too bad.
+I’ve noticed that there aren’t a lot of organizing missions tailored to families who homeschool, and that’s too bad.
 We have specific organizing needs.

 If you can relate, I invite you to join me for a year’s worth of challenges that will help us get organized enough to do all God has called us to do.

-Please also follow the Organized Homeschool board on Pinterest, and tell your friends about the challenge.
+Please also follow the Organized Homeschool board on Pinterest for up-to-date great ideas for each challenge.
+Be sure to tell your friends about the challenge, too.
 Getting organized is always more fun with friends.
 If you haven’t already heard it, I invite you to listen to the Easy Way to Get Organized podcast on The Homeschool Sanity Show.
 I share ideas for how to get the most out of this challenge and share my fellow homeschoolers’ and podcasters’ best organizing tips.

-I’m looking forward to getting organized with you in 2014!
+I’m looking forward to getting organized with you this year!